 • Why does Matt (Josh Brolin) get to use a Daniel Defense DDM4 with an EOTech when Kate has to use an M4A1?
 That’s some bullshit.

-• Did the SWAT sniper on overwatch during the opening scene have a PROOF barrel in his Remington 700 PSS?
+• Did the SWAT sniper on overwatch during the opening scene have a Ballistic Advantage barrel in his Remington 700 PSS?
 If not, why not?
 And just why was he wearing all black, anyway?

 What did we miss?
 Let us know in the comments section.
 TTPs, equipment, whatever.
 We’re geardos and gunnerds to the Nth degree.
 We could talk about this all day.

-If you wanna see some more, check out the work on of our guys is doing over at the Internet Movie Firearms Database.
+If you wanna see some more, check out the work one of our guys is doing over at the Internet Movie Firearms Database.